-With more than thirty faculty members offering courses or conducting research related to Korea, the Center has by far the greatest number of scholars of any department in the United States, and our resources for scholarship on Korea rank in the upper echelon of academic institutions throughout the world.
+With more than thirty faculty members offering courses or conducting research related to Korea, the Center has by far the greatest number of scholars of any such institution in the United States, and our resources for scholarship on Korea rank in the upper echelon of academic institutions throughout the world.
 Courses relating to Korea in fields such as anthropology, Asian studies, dance, economics, history, language, linguistics, literature, music, political science, and sociology are regularly offered.

 With its dedicated faculty and staff, and its many Korea-related activities, the Center for Korean Studies offers a rich opportunity for those interested in the study of Korea.

 Chizuko T. Allen (firstname.lastname@example.org) International Research and Fellowships Coordinator, School of Pacific and Asian Studies.
 Modern Korean intellectual history; ancient Korea's relations with Japan.

 Christopher J. Bae (email@example.com) Associate Professor of Anthropology.
 East Asian prehistory; paleoanthropology; vertebrate taphonomy; behavioral ecology; quantitative analysis; modern human origins; origins of agriculture in Korea, Japan, and China.

 Tae-Ung Baik (firstname.lastname@example.org) Associate Professor of Law.
 International criminal law; human rights in Asia; criminal procedure; Korean law.

 Sang Yee Cheon (email@example.com) Assistant Professor of Korean Language.
 Korean linguistics; phonetics/phonology; second-language acquisition; teaching language and culture through film/media.

 Karl E. Kim (firstname.lastname@example.org) Professor of Urban and Regional Planning.
 Korean film; Cheju tourism development; attitudes of U.S.-trained planners in Korea.